Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Ohio Stats and Trends

-- Thus far this season Ohio has two wins against the spread.

-- The Bobcats have been underdogs by 7.5 points or more two times this season and have not covered the spread once.
+- The Bobcats have yet to cover the spread this year when underdogs by 7.5 points or more.

 - Ohio's games this year have gone over the total in two out of six opportunities (33.3%).

-- This year the Bobcats have turned the ball over seven times, two more than the Bulls' takeaways (5).
+- The Bobcats have turned the ball over seven times this season, two more turnovers than the Bulls have forced (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.